Whenever I pull out my blog statistics on a week by week or day to day block of time, the graph is almost always all over the place.

 How to track growth

-I thought about it this week as I thought about how we look at our own personal and marriage growth.
+I thought about it this week as I thought about how we look at our marital growth.

 We tend to draw overarching conclusions based on day-to-day living.